rodmonic/DragonWoodAI/README.md

 Over the process of this I had to change the reward function many times to try and correct the AI's behaviour and improve it's chance of winning.

 #### Input Encoding

 Now I have a reward function, a learning algorithm and a high level process the final piece of the puzzle is how do I encode the game state to input into the neural network.
 This step was actually what took the longest time and included much searching of stack overflow and bothering ChatGPT.
 For the encoding to be successful it must:

 - Include all relevant information that the netowrk needs to make a decision.
 - Be a 1 dimensional array of floats within the range [0,1]
+- Be as simple as possible to allow the Neural Network to recognise the relationships with the state, actions and rewards.

+For each attack option the following information would be encoded:

+Current cards in players hand
+Current card in attack option
+Current dragonwood cards available to attack
+Selected dragonwood card to attack.
+All players current points
+context

 #### Experiments